 - Do you have secure employment?

 Job security is key to maintaining a healthy financial situation.
-If you are working in a steady job and have your monthly budget under control, it’s a great time to get in touch with a financial advisor who you trust to talk about investing.
+If you are working a steady job and have your monthly budget under control, it’s a great time to get in touch with a financial advisor who you trust to talk about investing.
 If you’re in between jobs, or you have reduced hours due to COVID-19, it might not be the best time to put your savings on the line in investments.
 If you are a contract employee, self-employed, or a temporary worker and deal with seasonal layoffs, speak with a financial advisor to see what may work for your situation within your budget.

 Is Now a Good Time to Invest?
 Determine Your Financial Goals and Risk Tolerance

 Financial Goals are the personal, big-picture objectives you set for how you'll save and spend money and will help answer the question “is now a good time to invest.”
-Your financial goals can be things you hope to achieve in the short term (ie. down payment for a house, or vacation) or further down the road (savings for child’s tuition, or retirement).
+Your financial goals can be things you hope to achieve in the short term (ie. down payment for a house, or vacation) or further down the road (savings for a child’s tuition, or retirement).

 Your financial goals will help determine the type of investment you choose.
 There are several types of savings accounts or “money containers” that can be invested in a combination of stocks, bonds, ETFs, etc. that are selected to meet your preferred risk tolerance:

 Risk Tolerance is a measure of how much variability in investments you are willing to withstand in your financial planning.
 A person’s age, investment goals, income, and comfort level all play into determining their risk tolerance.